-COINHOUSE cannot be held responsible for the consequences on the Retention or Withdrawal due to a Technical Failure, Force Majeure, a breach of security of the Customer of any kind, a case of Kidnapping or a ransom demand on the Customer or his relatives, a cryptolockage (software ransom), a computer attack or malicious act by hackers or a logical attack or a virus, whether generic or not, on the customer’s computer, e-mail system, telephone or computer equipment, apart from any attack on COINHOUSE’s own computer systems which are under its control, an error, negligence or malicious act on the part of the customer, or the customer’s failure to comply with the GC.
+COINHOUSE can only be held responsible for attacks on its own computer systems, over which it has control.
+It cannot therefore be held liable for the consequences on the Custody or Withdrawal due to (i) a Technical Failure, (ii) Force Majeure, (iii) a breach of security of the Customer of any kind, (iv) a case of Kidnapping or a ransom demand on the Customer or his relatives, a cryptolockage (software ransom), (v) a computer attack or malicious act by hackers or a logical attack or a virus, whether generic or not, on the customer’s computer, e-mail system, telephone or computer equipment, (vi) an error, negligence or malicious act on the part of the customer, or the customer’s failure to comply with the Terms and conditions.

 COINHOUSE is only able to handle Forks for a few Crypto-assets for which it offers a Withdrawal service.
 COINHOUSE will make every effort to inform the customers concerned by e-mail of the existence of a Fork.
 COINHOUSE may encourage them to withdraw so that they can manage their access to the rights from the Fork themselves.

 In addition, in order to manage a Fork, COINHOUSE will take into account the fact that :

 The new Crypto Asset(s) must be supported by the Storage system in use without technical modification, and